Who we are

 What We Do

-Medical Service Provision: Our teams of volunteer medical specialists provide treatment and surgery to those most in need in the areas of orthopaedics, clubfoot, gastroenterology, urology and gynaecology/obstetrics.
+Medical Service Provision: Our teams of volunteer medical specialists provide treatment and surgery to those most in need in the areas of orthopaedics, clubfoot, gastroenterology, urology, gynaecology/obstetrics, ENT and paediatric surgery.

 Skills Transfer and Training: Each medical trip incorporates training components where volunteer specialists provide teaching and mentoring to local medical personnel.
 This may be through observation of a procedure, formal training sessions or structured teaching programs such as the Nurses Training Program or Basic Orthopaedic Management Course in Trauma.
-ADFA also provides a scholarship program to assist Somaliland Doctors to access specialist training in Ethiopia.
+ADFA also provides a scholarship program to assist Somaliland doctors to access specialist training in Ethiopia and support medical students in Hargeisa.

 Hospital Infrastructure Development: The ’13 Hospitals Project’ identifies public hospitals suitable for renovation.
-These projects also include the provision of donated and purchased medical equipment and supplies.
+These projects also include the provision of donated and purchased medical equipment, implants and supplies.

 Advanced Development: Well-established Clubfoot Programs in Madagascar and Somaliland have significantly progressed the early screening and treatment of clubfoot.
 With the training of in-country technicians and establishment of clubfoot clinics the debilitating condition can now be detected at a very early age and successfully treated with minimal impact to the family or patient.
 ADFA has participated in strategic planning and collaboration to progress the provision of orthopaedics, gastroenterology and clubfoot.
 Our reputation as a leader in healthcare provision to the poorest people of East Africa has also led us to have strong relationships with government agencies and in-country partners, such as hospitals and NGOs.